djipco/webmidi/website/api/classes/OutputChannel.md

 # OutputChannel

-The `OutputChannel` class represents a single output channel (1-16) from an output device.
-This object is derived from the host's MIDI subsystem and cannot be instantiated directly.
+The `OutputChannel` class represents a single output MIDI channel. `OutputChannel` objects are provided by an [`Output`](Output) port which, itself, is made available by a device.
+The `OutputChannel` object is derived from the host's MIDI subsystem and should not be instantiated directly.

 All 16 `OutputChannel` objects can be found inside the parent output's [channels](Output#channels) property.